MartinMans/brain_tumor_classification/README.md

   - `GlobalAveragePooling2D`
   - Dense layer → Dropout → Sigmoid output for binary prediction.

-### 4. 🏋️ Training & Evaluation
+### 4. 🏋️ Training, Evaluation & Reproducibility
-- Initially trained on the full dataset to verify setup.
-- Then split data into **80% training / 20% validation** using `random_state=1`.
+- Split data into **80% training / 20% validation** using `random_state=1`.
+- Fixed all random seeds (`random`, `numpy`, `tensorflow`, and `PYTHONHASHSEED`) for full reproducibility.
-- Trained model with proper `steps_per_epoch` and `.repeat()` for dataset streaming.
+- Trained model with proper `steps_per_epoch` and dataset repetition.
+- Evaluated on accuracy, precision, and recall using both Keras and custom `sklearn` logic.
-- Achieved **~91% accuracy** on the validation set.
+- Achieved **~90% accuracy** on the validation set.

-### 5. 🔍 Inference & Visualization
+### 5. 🔍 Inference & Threshold Tuning
-- Added an interactive inference section to:
-  - Predict on random validation images
-  - Show true vs. predicted labels
-  - Display confidence scores
-- Useful for visually verifying model performance.
+- Interactive inference section with label predictions, confidence scores, and visual feedback (`[✓]` or `[X]`).
+- Visualized performance metrics across various classification thresholds (0.0 → 1.0).
+- Settled on a **custom threshold of 0.4** to balance precision, recall, and accuracy (~90% each).
+- Notebook inference and visualizations use this threshold consistently.

+---

+## 📌 Reproducibility

+To ensure consistent results on every run, all random seeds are fixed and the notebook runs deterministically.

 ---